Best Acoustic-Electric Guitar Under $500

 If you are looking to buy an acoustic-electric guitar, there are a few things to consider when you are buying a guitar.
 Let's talk about the few things.

 Play The Guitar In The Music Store

-Play the guitars In the music store to find the tone that you find useful.
-Play ten different guitars and compare their sounds, decide whether you want deep, big sounds or you are interested in brighter notes.
-Play some few chords up and down the fretboard to get the responsiveness at different points and the ease of the game.
+Play the guitars in the music store to find the tone that you find useful.
+Play ten different guitars, and compare their sounds, decide whether you want deep, or big sounds.
+Play a few chords up and down the fretboard to get the responsiveness at different points.

 Consider The Difference In Height Between The Frets And The Strings